 It is the attorney's obligation to determine as quickly and efficiently as possible whether there is a good, actionable case.
-This is so because MEDICAL MALPRACTICE cases are by their very nature, complex, expensive to pursue, have a high risk of no recovery, and often involve a client's "personal" attachment.
+This is so because medical malpractice cases are complex, expensive to pursue, have a high risk of no recovery, and often involve a client's "personal" attachment.
 YOU NEED TO CONSULT AN ATTORNEY BEFORE TALKING TO A REPRESENTATIVE OF THE INSURANCE COMPANY.

-The first step in the process involves the potential client entering into an agreement with the attorney in which the agreement sets forth the method of attorney compensation.
-Typically the attorney agrees to advance all costs to be repaid in the event of a recovery.
-The attorney will usually work on a contingent fee basis-- that is the attorney would receive a percentage of the gross recovery.
+The first step in the medical malpractice claim process involves a potential client entering into an agreement with an attorney that sets forth the method of attorney compensation.
+Typically, the attorney agrees to advance all costs, to be repaid in the event of a recovery.
+The attorney will usually work on a contingent fee basis — that is, the attorney will receive a percentage of the gross recovery.
 Thus, the client will endure no economic loss in the event of no recovery.

-During the initial client contact, the attorney will obtain a detailed medical history during which the attorney should obtain the names of all physicians and hospitals that have rendered medical treatment to the client.
-It is valuable for a client to prepare a written summary (timeline) of all medical treatment including dates, doctors, symptoms, conversations with medical providers, and treatment received.
+During an initial consultation, the attorney will obtain a detailed medical history of the client, including the names of all physicians and hospitals that have rendered medical treatment to the client.
+It is valuable for a client to prepare a written summary (timeline) of all medical treatment, including dates, doctors, symptoms, conversations with medical providers, and treatment received.
 Thereafter, all relevant medical records are obtained by the attorney.
 In many medical malpractice cases, proof of negligence is found in these records.

-In order to determine if there is "medical malpractice" it is necessary that a medical expert be retained to consult with the plaintiff's attorney.
-This expert should be well qualified to give a medical opinion, and is therefore frequently board certified in the relevant field of medicine.
+In order to determine if there is "medical malpractice," it is necessary that a medical expert be retained to consult with the plaintiff's attorney.
+This expert should be well qualified to give a medical opinion; frequently, they are board certified in the relevant field of medicine.
 If, after a thorough review of the pertinent medical records, the medical expert concludes "with reasonable medical certainty that the action or inaction of the defendant physician was the cause of damage to the plaintiff," it is appropriate to file suit against the physician/hospital.
-Filing suit begins the legal advocacy process which may cover a period of several years.
-During this period both parties exchange a series of documents.
-In the first stage, the legal pleading stage, the parties set forth with precision their legal theories.
-In the second stage called, the discovery stage, the facts to support the various legal theories are developed.
+Filing suit begins the legal advocacy process, which may last several years.
+During this period, both parties exchange a series of documents.
+In the first stage (the legal pleading stage), the parties set forth their legal theories.
+In the second stage (the discovery stage), the facts to support the various legal theories are developed.
 If the parties are not able to resolve their differences, the case, now in its third stage, will go to trial before a judge and jury.
-To get answers that are more "on-point" to your specific situation, we suggest you contact us immediately.